Chemical Termite Barrier or management systems as they are called today: Installation, effectiveness, cost, and how safe are they?

 How Long Do Termite Barriers Last?

-Many years ago, chemical termite barriers lasted up to 30 years.
+Many years ago, chemical barriers lasted up to 12 years.
 These chemicals had a much longer residual life, but they caused a lot of environmental damage and were extremely harmful to us and all wildlife.
 So a safer alternative had to be found.

-With A non detectable transferable treatment, Not only do they ingest the chemical, it also covers them and they take it back to the nest.
+A non-detectable transferable treatment, Not only do they ingest the chemical, but it also covers them and they take it back to the nest.
 As they come in contact with other termites, it spreads throughout the colony.
-It kills all termite types ,workers, queens and the soldiers.
+It kills all termite types, workers, queens, and the soldiers.

 How Are Chemical Barriers Installed For Termite Protection?